 Intermediate American Sign Language I has been designed to build upon the student's prior knowledge and experiences from Beginning American Sign Language I & II.
 This course focuses on building narrative skills and developing real-world conversational skills used in everday discussions.
-Students will continue to acquire
+Students will continue to acquire cultural information through immersion in the Deaf Community and through the stories presented in the text and live in class.
+Students will gain the skills needed to express ideas and concepts and illustrate how things work using American Sign Language.

-FLNG 2221 Advanced American 3 credits Sign Language
+FLNG 2221 Advanced American Sign Language